YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 </details>
 <br/>

-If you did not use `|`, you might get one more file counted due to the temporary file.
+Since we did not use `|`, we will get one more file counted due to the temporary file.
 To avoid this, we can simply not make the temporary file with `|`.
 Run:

 ```
 ls -l | wc -l
 ```

 What `|` is doing here is storing the "standard output" (STDOUT) from `ls` into memory and directly feed it as "standard input" (STDIN) to the next step.
-So, not only it saves space, it also saves a lot of time!
+So, not only it makes your script shorter, it also saves a lot of computational time!

 Let's use `|` again to get the 3rd to 8th lines of `BadGuy`!
+(Think about which commands we used to get specific lines of a file.)

 <details>
   <summary><b><u>Hint</u></b></summary>
   <pre>head -n 8 BadGuy | tail -n 5  </pre><br/>
-  Need some calculations!
+  Need to do some calculations!
 </details>
 <br/>